Latest posts by Dawn Schenone, MSACN, CNS (see all)

-The Plant Predominant Diet (PPD) is 90-95% plant-based with the addition of small quantities of fish or animal products such as dairy, eggs, and meat.
-The main players in a plant-based diet include nutrient dense vegetables, fruit, seeds, nuts, legumes, lentils, tubers, sea vegetables and whole grains.
-Ideally, a plant predominant based diet focuses on whole foods while excluding processed foods such as vegetable oils, refined sugar, white flour, packaged, and fast food.
+The Plant Predominant Diet is 90-95% plant-based with the addition of small quantities of fish or animal products such as dairy, eggs, and meat.
+The main players in a vegan or plant-based diet include nutrient dense vegetables, fruit, seeds, nuts, legumes, lentils, tubers, sea vegetables and whole grains.
+Ideally, this type of diet focuses on whole foods while excluding processed foods such as vegetable oils, refined sugar, white flour, packaged, and fast food.

 Why should I eat more plants?